Colorado Privacy Act (CPA)

 Colorado Privacy Act Penalties and Fines

-At this point, a violation of CPA is considered a deceptive trade practice, but no specific fines have been determined.
+A violation of CPA is considered a deceptive trade practice.

 To stay compliant with the CPA, make sure you follow these important steps:

-If you’ve determined that your company is not exempt from the Colorado Privacy Act, the next step is mapping your data.
+If you’ve determined that your company is not exempt from the Colorado Privacy Act, map your data to ensure you understand how data flows through your organization.

-Data mapping ensures that controllers understand how data flows through their organization.
-You need to understand what data you are processing and for what purpose to fulfill data subject requests and determine how long you should keep that data in your systems.
+You must understand what data you’re processing and for what purpose to fulfill data subject requests and determine how long you should keep that data in your systems.

-Users must be able to opt out of the selling of their personal information.
+Users must be able to opt out of the selling of their personal information using a universal opt-out mechanism, like Global Privacy Controls.

-From July 1, 2024, when the CPA goes into effect, businesses must implement a universal opt-out mechanism selected by the user to satisfy the technical requirements under Colorado’s privacy law.
+As of July 1, 2024, businesses must implement a universal opt-out mechanism selected by the user to satisfy the technical requirements under Colorado’s law.

 The web page, application, or other means by which a controller obtains a consumer’s consent to process personal data for purposes of targeted advertising or the sale of personal data must also allow the consumer to revoke the consent as easily as it is affirmatively provided.

-Appoint a data protection officer to lead regular training programs to ensure that employees can handle consumer inquiries in a timely and consistent manner that fulfills the CPA’s requirements.
+Appoint a data protection officer to lead regular training programs to ensure employees can handle consumer inquiries in a timely, consistent manner that fulfills the CPA requirements.

 The data protection officer will also make sure your company’s data privacy policy is fully compliant with the law.

-Colorado’s new privacy law can profoundly affect businesses, and trying to navigate this complex network of rules will only get more complicated.
+Colorado’s privacy law profoundly affects businesses, and trying to navigate this complex network of rules can feel complicated.

 Contact our team today to help get your company on the right track.